• Home

 CATHY LIPSKY

-Training with Frank has had a big impact for me.
-I feel stronger and more confident in everyday activities and have even stopped using my cane because I feel more competent.
-Frank’s sense of humor powers me through each training session when I think I can’t go any further.
+Training with Frank, my personal trainer, has had a significant impact on my life.
+I feel stronger and more confident in everyday activities, and I've even stopped using my cane because I feel more competent.
+Frank's sense of humor powers me through each training session, especially when I think I can't go any further.
+Balance has always

-Training with Frank has had a big impact for me.
-I feel stronger and more confident in everyday activities and have even stopped using my cane because I feel more competent.
-Frank’s sense of humor powers me through each training session when I think I can’t go any further.
+Training with Frank, my personal trainer, has had a significant impact on my life.
+I feel stronger and more confident in everyday activities, and I've even stopped using my cane because I feel more competent.
+Frank's sense of humor powers me through each training session, especially when I think I can't go any further.
+Balance has always been a challenge for me, so Frank designed specific exercise programs that have greatly improved my stability and strength.
+I now try new activities and tasks that require strength, which I would have avoided in the past.
+I never imagined that participating in a senior fitness program would be so important and that it would make such a remarkable difference for me.

 CATHY LIPSKY